-In C++ a lambda function is a compact syntax for defining anonymous functions, without the need to declare it explicitly as a traditional function.
+In C++, a lambda function is a compact syntax for defining anonymous functions, without the need to declare it explicitly as a traditional function.

-check the Introduction to Programming Course read more ⯈
+If you want to learn more, check out the Introduction to Programming Course

 The basic syntax of a lambda function in C++ is as follows: